Earth Sciences (ESCI)

 Credits: 4

 This course focuses on the origin and evolution of igneous and metamorphic rocks from field, petrographic mineral chemistry, experimental, and theoretical studies.
 Igneous systems include volcanic and plutonic suites, with emphasis on mineralogic records of magma chamber systematics.
 Metamorphic systems include pelitic, mafic, and calc silicate rocks, with special emphasis on closed- and open-system reactions, multi-systems, reaction space, and pressure-temperature-time paths.
-Prereq: ESCI 614; adequate calculus, chemistry, and physics.
+Intermediate courses in petrology, calculus, chemistry, and physics required.
 Field trips.
-Special fee.
 Lab.

 Grade Mode: Letter Grading